Managing Director & Partner

 In most supply chains, the costs of getting to net zero (the state in which as much carbon is absorbed as is released into the atmosphere) are surprisingly low.
 Even full decarbonization would result in end consumer price increases of only 1% to 4% in the medium term—less than $1 on a $40 pair of jeans.

+The global supply chain carbon footprint is substantial.
 Eight global supply chains account for more than 50% of annual greenhouse gas emissions.
 Only a small proportion of these emissions are produced during final manufacturing.
 Most are embedded in the supply chain—in base materials, agriculture, and the freight transport needed to move goods around the world.
 (See Exhibit 1.)

 For producers of many of these materials, as well as for freight transport players, ambitious decarbonization is extremely challenging.
-Many emission reduction measures are comparatively expensive.
-Supply chain partners often operate in markets that are commoditized, with slim margins and limited opportunities for differentiation.
+Many supply chain emission reduction measures are comparatively expensive.
+Partners often operate in markets that are commoditized, with slim margins and limited opportunities for differentiation.
 Across a whole value chain, however, emissions may be addressed more affordably.
 In most supply chains, there is the potential for substantially more efficiency and for much greater reuse of materials.
 (See Exhibit 2.)
 In addition, a large share of emissions comes from traditional power, which can be replaced relatively cheaply with renewables.

 As a result of this—and the fact that emission-intensive base materials account for only a small share of end consumer prices—decarbonization is much less expensive for companies at the end of any given value chain.
 In fact, in all the value chains we have analyzed, full decarbonization would lead to an increase of no more than 4% in end consumer prices.